 - Be cautious about body piercing and tattooing.
 If you get a piercing or tattoo, look for a reputable shop.
 Ask about how the equipment is cleaned.
 Make sure the employees use sterile needles.
 If you can't get answers, look for another shop.

 - Ask about the hepatitis B vaccine before you travel.
-If you're traveling to a region where hepatitis B is common, ask your doctor about the hepatitis B vaccine in advance.
+If you're traveling to a region where hepatitis B is common, ask your provider about the hepatitis B vaccine in advance.
 It's usually given in a series of three injections over a six-month period.